GuilhermeGraca18/Proj26E5/README.md

 ```

 ### Windows
-Abrir a pasta do projeto no CMD ou PowerShell.
+Abrir a pasta do projeto no CMD ou PowerShell, ou duplo clique no ficheiro que deseja abrir!

 #### Servidor
 ```bash